 Real Life Capsule Wardrobe Ideas

-Although you might recall that the neutral color I used for my personal capsule wardrobe is navy, I am doing these with black since so many women have a lot of black already in their closets.
+While you can create a capsule wardrobe with any neutral color I am doing these capsules with black since so many women have a lot of black already in their closets.

 The first capsule I did with a bright pinkish red as you can see here: